 Reading a story from the Pyramids for our American Students

-Kara and I are teachers, and we wanted to read a story from the pyramids for our students.
-We had a great time reading a book, but the wind was so strong that it kept our voices from being clearly heard.
+We wanted to read a story from the pyramids for our students in America.
+It was a great time reading a book, but the wind was so strong that it kept our voices from being clearly heard.
 We will work on our filming skills and will present our story to the kids soon.
 It should be quite exciting!

 The Pyramids’ Boats